 In the definition for “Pressure receptacle”, after “Pressure receptacle”, add “means a transportable receptacle intended for holding substances under pressure including its closure(s) and other service equipment and”.

-In the definition of “Recycled plastics material”, at the end of the Note, add the following new sentence: “These guidelines have been developed based on the experience of the manufacturing of drums and jerricans from recycled plastics material and as such may need to be adapted for other types of packagings, IBCs and large packagings made of recycled plastics material.”.

-In the definition for “Tank”, delete “(see 6.7.2.1)”.
+[moved to 6.1.4.8.8] [In the definition of “Tank” in RID/ADR/ADN, the Note refers to 6.7.4.1 for portable tanks.
+It is proposed to keep this reference.]

 In the definition for “Tube”, delete “transportable”.

+In the definition of “UN Model Regulations”, replace “twenty-first” by “twenty-second” and replace “(ST/SG/AC.10/1/Rev.21)” by “(ST/SG/AC.10/1/Rev.22)”.

 Amend the definition for “Working pressure” to read as follows: